amarh-ayman/reading-notes/ACP.md

 # ACP [Add ,Commit ,Push]

 ## Adding Git
-The git add command adds new or changed files in your working directory to the Git staging area.

-   - What Does Git Add Do?
-         - **git add** selects that file, and moves it to the staging area, marking it for inclusion in the next commit.
+The git add command adds new or changed files in your working directory to the Git staging area ,which allows you to choose what you are going to commit. **git add** selects file, and moves it to the staging area, marking it for inclusion in the next commit.
 You can select all files, a directory, specific files, or even specific parts of a file for staging and commit.

-   - How to Use git add
+   - How to Use git Add
        - Common usages and options for git add
             - git add <path>: Stage a specific directory or file
             - git add .: Stage all files (that are not listed in the .gitignore) in the entire repository